RohanPNaher/crud-cookbook/README.md

 # 🦐 Next Steps: 🍤
-* Add the ability for users to favorite images.
+* Add the ability for users to favorite recipes.
 * Change how ingredients and steps are added to be more intuitive.
 * Add Dark mode for easy viewing.
 * Add the ability to edit or delete recipes from your own cards.
+* Add overall star rating to cards.